xenit-eu/docker-openjdk/README.md

 * `alfresco-5.0-ubuntu`, `alfresco-5.1-ubuntu`, `alfresco-5.2-ubuntu`, `jdk-8u275-ubuntu-18.04`, `jdk-8-ubuntu-18.04`, `jdk-8u275-bionic`, `jdk-8-bionic`, `jdk-8u275-ubuntu`, `jdk-8-ubuntu`, `jdk-8u275`, `jdk-8`
 * `alfresco-4.2-ubuntu`, `jdk-7u211-ubuntu-14.04`, `jdk-7-ubuntu-14.04`, `jdk-7u211-trusty`, `jdk-7-trusty`

+Additional tags are provided:
+* tags containing a `-SNAPSHOT` or `-SNAPSHOT-yyyymmdd.hhmm` postfix are development artifacts (from the master branch).
+Do not use them in a production environment.
+* tags without any postfix or containing a `-yyyymmdd` postfix are release artifacts

+**NOTE**: Timestamped tags are **NOT** maintained.

 ## Environment variables